How much does it cost to attend RSU?

 Can I live on campus?

-YES!
-We have a three-story luxury residence hall.
-See Residential Life for cost and application information.
+Yes, see Residential Life for cost and application information.

 When should I apply for admissions?

 Apply NOW for admission!
 We accept applications year round.

 When should I apply for financial aid and scholarships?

 Financial aid is available in the form of grants, scholarships, loans and part-time employment from federal, state, institutional and private sources.
 Financial need, available funds, student classification, and academic performance determine the types and amounts of aid awarded.
 See Financial Aid for application instructions.
 Scholarship awards will be made starting in early spring and will continue as funds permit.
 See Scholarships for application instructions.